8 Ways to Lower Estrogen Levels Naturally & Effectively

 There are two things of utmost importance to making sure that your liver stays lean and does its job without any issues; choline and reducing your intake of polyunsaturated fatty acids.
 This is because choline is necessary for the exportation of fat from the liver35, and PUFA directly prevents this exportation36.
 Obviously, alcohol is also bad for liver health and this is one of the many reasons it can increase estrogen levels.

 Maintaining high-carb diet with somewhat lower fat intake (10-25% preferably from SFA and MUFA) also helps through reduction of free-fatty acids from the bloodstream (which if high enough tend to build up in the liver ducts and cause non-alcoholic fatty-liver disease)37–40.

 8. Check your Personal Care Items

-Many store brought personal care items like moisturizers, soaps, shampoos, and sunscreens are loaded with estrogenic chemicals.
+Many store-bought personal care items like moisturizers, soaps, shampoos, and sunscreens are loaded with estrogenic chemicals.

-The Bisphenol A and phthlates as mentioned above are the primary xenostrogens in plastics, but when it comes to personal care items, parabens (methyl-, butyl-, ethyl-, propyl-, heptyl-, etc) are the most known ones with estrogenic testosterone lowering properties41–43.
+The Bisphenol A and phthalates as mentioned above are the primary xenoestrogens in plastics, but when it comes to personal care items, parabens (methyl-, butyl-, ethyl-, propyl-, heptyl-, etc) are the most known ones with estrogenic testosterone lowering properties41–43.

 Parabens are not the only xenoestrogenic offenders in personal care items, which is why I recommend that you read my earlier more detailed posts about antiandrogens and personal care item xenoestrogens.